GongT/km.js/server-tools/server-express/docs/server-express.api.md

     // (undocumented)
     ThirdParty = 1
 }

+// Warning: (ae-missing-release-tag) "serveFavicon" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function serveFavicon(app: Application, url: string, fsPath: string): void;

+// Warning: (ae-forgotten-export) The symbol "WithReload" needs to be exported by the entry point _export_all_in_one_index.d.ts
+// Warning: (ae-forgotten-export) The symbol "WithImportMap" needs to be exported by the entry point _export_all_in_one_index.d.ts
+// Warning: (ae-missing-release-tag) "serveImportMap" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function serveImportMap(appUrlRoot?: string): Handler & WithReload & WithImportMap;

 // Warning: (ae-missing-release-tag) "terminate404" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //